aninadespont/portfolio_analyzer/README.md

 # **Portfolio Analyzer**

 Python command-line tool for constructing and analyzing a user-defined stock portfolio.
 The program retrieves historical financial data from yfinance, which fetches publicly available data from Yahoo Finance.
 Based on this data, the program computes a comprehensive set of financial metrics for individual stocks, the portfolio as a whole, and a major index used as a benchmark for comparison.
 It also analyzes stocks’ and the portfolio’s CAPM to estimate expected returns and alpha and plots the latter against the security market line.
-Finally, it projects 1-year future prices, returns, and volatility for both the benchmark and the portfolio using a blended forecasting model combining exponential moving averages and historical averages 50/50.
+Finally, it projects 1-year future prices, returns, and volatility for both the benchmark and the portfolio using a 50/50 blended forecasting model combining exponential moving averages and historical averages.

 ## Features

 - **Custom Portfolio Construction:** the user defines the number of stocks, selects the tickers, attributes custom weights to each stock, and chooses a custom period.
 It also selects a benchmark index among the S&P 500, Nasdaq, and Dow Jones

--	**Stock-Level Metrics:** average annual return, best year, worst year, annual volatility, CAGR, and beta for each ticker
+-	**Stock-Level Metrics:** average annual return, best year, worst year, annual volatility, CAGR, and beta for each ticker are calculated

 -	**Correlation Heatmap:** visual representation of pairwise correlations between stocks to assess diversification